tkoletsky1973/YieldLoop/docs/business_plan/10_GO_TO_MARKET_STRATEGY.md

 The go-to-market strategy is designed to align with the system’s architectural constraints and long-term operability rather than short-term adoption metrics.

-Marketing and outreach activities are limited to education, documentation, clarity, and infrastructure awareness.
-Marketing spend does not include performance promotion, inducements, or incentive-driven acquisition.
+Marketing activities are limited to education, documentation, tooling, and awareness, and explicitly exclude performance promotion, incentives, or yield-driven acquisition.